 First, you need to visit the website of the Ministry of Foreign Affairs.
 There is a brief application that you need to fill out and including an uploaded scan of your passport.
 You will receive an email within seven working days with a PDF (written in Cyrillic) providing you permission to enter Abkhazia.
 I emailed the office once, and received a prompt response.
 Make sure you print this letter since you will need to produce it at the Abkhaz border.

 Second, once you enter Abkhazia, you must present yourself to the office of the Consular Department in the capital Sukhumi within three working days.
 Enter the building and turn to the left to find the Consular office.
 I sat down with a helpful woman who spoke good English.
 I presented my letter and passport.
 The cost of the visa is 400 Rubles, which I paid in cash.
 You also have the option to use a credit card.
 Previously, the Consular Department would not accept payment for the visa, you would have been directed to make the deposit at a nearby bank.
 Today, the payment is made directly at the office.
 I was quite psyched and thanked the Consular worker.
 The address for the Consular Department is 33 Sakharova.
 Just show your Letter of Invitation to a taxi driver to drop you off here.

 You will receive a full page visa but it will not be attached to your passport.
 So make sure you take a photo for a keepsake.
-When you exit Abkhazia, the border official will keep the visa.
+When you exit Abkhazia, the border official will (most likely) keep the visa.